Why Agreements Protocol

 See how agreement definitions, SDKs, onchain execution, history, and APIs fit together.

-Choose the right typed methods, signing helpers, diagnostics, and path helpers.
+Reference typed methods, signing helpers, diagnostics, path helpers, and exports.

 - Agreement data standard: understand the agreement definition model.